sajudson/dataviz-project/README.md

 <li>[Bike Share Users Radial Time Series - Hourly](https://bl.ocks.org/sajudson/4f7e657d7114022114ea602641874c8c/)
 <li>[Interaction 2](https://bl.ocks.org/sajudson/a0713fb9826aea45f15b207dfec9bcb4)

-## Development and Deployment Notes (adapted from [UNHCR StreamGraph Explorer](https://github.com/unhcr/dataviz-streamgraph-explorer))
+## development and deployment notes (adapted from [UNHCR StreamGraph Explorer](https://github.com/unhcr/dataviz-streamgraph-explorer))

 The project is built from a template project that uses Webpack and D3 provided by Curran Kelleher.
 The template was designed as a starting point for interactive data visualization projects that require JavaScript code to be organized across many files (as ES6 modules).